stencillogic/Start-with-Rust-fast/README.md

 let mut hm = HashMap::new();

-// keys and values have fixed datatypes
+// keys and values have fixed data types
-// datatypes here are inferred automatically from the data hm.insert(String::from("Blue"), 10);
+// data types here are inferred automatically from the data hm.insert(String::from("Blue"), 10);
 hm.insert(String::from("Yellow"), 50);